nirum/tableprint/README.md

 tableprint.table(data, headers)
 ```
 The `header` and `row` functions allow you to print just the header or just a row of data, respectively, which is useful for continuously updating a table during a long-running computation.
+Also, the `banner` function is useful for just printing out a nicely formatted message to the user.

 ## Documentation
 Hosted at Read The Docs: [tableprint.readthedocs.org](http://tableprint.readthedocs.org)